May 31 – August 9

 - Developed a series of infographics to increase employees understanding of recycling and proper disposal of electronic waste.

-- Created new template for the company's monthly Green Newsletter, and wrote the company's Newsletters for the month of June and July.
+- Created new template for the company’s monthly Green Newsletter, and wrote the company’s newsletters for the months of June and July.